 View this post on Instagram

 Though Kurt isn't her birth father, she was raised by the actor whom she affectionately calls "Pa."
 She recently honored him on Father's Day, reflecting on how many wonderful memories their family has made of the years with him.

 "Our great loyal protector.
 Our dependable authentic captain.
 Our wild, sometimes untamed adventurer father!"

 Kurt's son Boston from his previous marriage to Season Hubley has opted for life out of the spotlight.
 Aside from a few gigs behind the camera, not much is known about Boston.
 He's done a great job keeping his life to himself and staying out of the tabloids despite having some incredibly famous relatives.
 During the 2020 pandemic, he was seen walking around Los Angeles with his stepmother.

 Wyatt is the only biological child to come from Goldie and Kurt's relationship.
 He initially wanted to be a professional hockey player, with the family even moving up to Canada to pursue the dream.
-But eventually, Wyatt decided to go into the family business and is now an up and coming actor.
-His first acting role was as a baby in his parents' film Overboard, but these days he's known for Ingrid Goes West, Table 19, Overlord, and the upcoming Disney plus series -- The Falcon and the Winter Soldier.
+But eventually, Wyatt decided to go into the family business and is now an up-and-coming actor.
+His first acting role was as a baby in his parents' film Overboard, but these days he's known for Ingrid Goes West, Table 19, Overlord, and the Disney plus series -- The Falcon and the Winter Soldier.